Temple Anshe Hesed

-Temple Anshe Hesed is a Reform synagogue located at 5401 Old Zuck Road in Erie, Pennsylvania.
+Temple Anshe Hesed is a Reform Jewish synagogue located at 5401 Old Zuck Road in Erie, Pennsylvania, in the United States.
 The congregation is affiliated with the Union for Reform Judaism.

 History

 Anshe Hesed, once spelled as Anschai Chesed, "was incorporated on 23 May 1862 and organized as a classical Reform congregation on October 24, 1875, making it one of the oldest Reform communities in Pennsylvania."
 The synagogue's name literally means "people of benevolence" (or kindness) in Hebrew.